 Understandably, you will most likely have many questions after being diagnosed, one of them might be: how did this happen?

 It is not clear why some people get blood cancer and others don’t.
-However, what we do know is that CML is said to be caused by a mutation (a change in your genes) in cells in the bone marrow.2
+However, what we do know is that CML is caused by a rearrangement (translocation) of genetic material between chromosome 9 and chromosome 22.2,5

 It is not yet understood what causes this genetic change to take place, but it occurs spontaneously and can happen to anyone.
 These changes are not typically inherited.1